10 local marketing ideas for connecting with customers in your city

 Keep reading to explore these ideas in greater detail and discover ways to grow your brand.

-Any business can benefit from a B2B referral network.
-Real estate agents often rely on referrals from people within the community, while they refer other businesses for lawn care, home insurance and remodeling.
+A referral network — where you send customers to businesses and they send them to you — is mutually beneficial.
+For example, real estate agents often rely on referrals from people within the community, while they refer other businesses for lawn care, home insurance and remodeling.
 The industries often overlap and both parties benefit from the referral.

 Whenever you’re out networking in the community, ignite your local marketing ideas by collecting business cards from people and saving them for potential recommendations.
 When these businesses see that you’re sending them customers, they will keep your brand in mind for future promotions as well.